-Dealer or commercial towing services have the necessary equipment to tow the vehicle safely.
-The towing service is aware of towing regulations and safety precautions.
-Using a towing service makes sure that the following precautions are taken:
+A dealer or commercial towing service will have the necessary equipment to safely tow the vehicle and should be able to make arrangements to limit any damage to the vehicle.
+The towing service and the dealer should be aware of towing regulations and safety precautions.

+The towing service will ensure that the following precautions are taken:

-- Use of a safety chain system - Follow all local towing regulations - Make sure that the towing device does not contact any surfaces that could be damaged while in transit - If towing from the front, make sure that the rear axles are prepared for towing - If towing from the rear, make sure that all body components are secured.
-These items can include roof, side, and chassis fairings.
-Damage occurs if you do not secure these items.
+- · Use of a safety chain system

+- Abide by all local towing regulations

+- Ensure that the towing device does not contact any surfaces that could be damaged while in transit

+- If towing from the front, ensure that the rear axles are prepared for towing - If towing from the rear, ensure that all body components such as roof, side, and chassis fairings are secured properly to avoid damage while in transit